Oli-Ross/oli-ross.github.io/content/about.md

 I have experience with C, Python and Bash.
 During my studies I use Latex extensively, also for presentations with `beamer` and `tikz`.

-Currently I am working on my master thesis on generating adversarial images for neural networks in the frequency domain.
+Currently I am working on my master thesis on replicating the [membership inference attack](https://arxiv.org/abs/1610.05820) against machine learning models.